Sean Kingston: 2013–2023: Road to Deliverance

 In March 2013, Kingston announced plans for his upcoming fourth studio album while stating that he would be recording with Disney and pop star Zendaya.
 At the same time, he said that they were both recording a song titled "Heart on Empty", which Kingston described as "a soulful ballad that you all will be sure to remember".
 In November, Kingston also guest starred as Dexter and Saint in an episode of Black Dynamite on Cartoon Network's Adult Swim.
 In March 2015, Kingston posted on Instagram a picture with Swedish record producer RedOne, confirming that they were working on the album.
 In May 2015, Kingston posted a snippet of the then-upcoming lead single from his fourth studio album.
 On September 14, 2015, Kingston premiered his first single in two years, titled "Wait Up", the lead single off his upcoming fourth studio album.
 However the song ended up not included on any album.
 In December 2015, he released "sina see song" with Sri Lankan music producer Iraj Weeraratne, Indian singer Sonu Kakkar, and Kaizer Kaiz (Sri Lankan rapper).
 Music videos were released for "One Away" and "All I Got" in January and March 2016, respectively.
 In March 2017, he announced the release of the Made in Jamaica mixtape, preceded by the single "Chance" that featured Vybz Kartel.
 However the mixtape was scrapped.
 In 2018, he participated with Italian singer Giusy Ferreri on the vocal part of the single "Amore e capoeira", by Italian record producers Takagi & Ketra.
 In 2019, he released his single "Peace of Mind" with Canadian singer Tory Lanez and Nigerian singer Davido.
 In June 2020, he announced the creation of the "Professional Rapper Boxing League" with hip hop super-agent, Triple the Mogul.
 On May 21, 2021, Kingston returned with the single, "Darkest Times" (featuring G Herbo), while also announcing his upcoming fourth studio album.
 On December 31, 2021, Kingston participated with Japanese rapper Tomoro on the single "Let Me Hold You".

+On August 20, 2022, while on his Road 2 Deliverance Tour, Kingston performed a rare college welcome concert at the request of the University of Virginia's University Program Council to promote his new album Road to Deliverance and excite incoming students.
+Despite arriving after a two-hour delay, the concert was deemed a success amongst students.

 On September 30, 2022, Road to Deliverance was released as Kingston's fourth studio album.
 In 2023, Kingston co-wrote Chris Brown's single "Sensational".